aramk/crayon-syntax-highlighter/readme.txt

 * Fancybox now uses "fancybox" as the script name and checks if another version is already queued
 * Fixed a bug where post previews were not displaying any Crayon code
 * Fixed an issue with code wrap not reverting when disabled
 * Fixed a bug causing code wrap from distorting the style of the popup
+* Added Erlang thanks to Daniel (http://netroid.de/)
+* Fixed a bug where languages were parsed too late to pick up language modes
 * Updated German translation.

 = 1.13.1 =